-If you haven’t already done this, please start by reading our Textbanking: Getting Started guide, which includes links to texting organizations and candidates.
+If you haven’t already done this, please start by reading our Textbanking: Getting Started guide, which includes links to texting organizations.

 These tips are useful for any organization or texting provider.